"I have problems with my boss", I used to reply when my friends asked me why I was so unhappy at my job.

 However, I am now able to not take to anything she says or does.
 I choose to look at our interactions with a certain distance and an attitude of presence - that is all you need to end the conflict with your boss.

 If you find yourself thinking, feeling or saying "I have problems with my boss" most often than not, then I believe that you will benefit from reading my handbook, 'From Conflict To Calm'.

 In my handbook I break down the most common emotions you may be experiencing because of the problems with your boss, and I give you the practical steps that you can take to terminate the conflict altogether.

 You too can stop feeling powerless and regain peace, regardless what your boss says or does.
-Find out more about "From Conflict To Calm" by following this link, or buy it now using the button below.
+Find out more about 'From Conflict To Calm' by following this link, and buy it now using the button below.

 'Yes To Life' contains tips and techniques to deal better with the challenges of life and to maintain a state of peace and joy.

 Make sure you get your copy of the newsletter...